3 customer service goals to master (and how AI helps you do it)

 • Helping to build credibility for your business overall

-Ultimately, what you really want for your customers is greater happiness.
+Ultimately, what you want for your customers is greater happiness.
 When customers are satisfied, they buy more, talk about you in a positive light, and stick around for longer ― sometimes, forever.
-When you introduce customer service goals using Objectives and Key Results (OKRs), Key Performance Indicator (KPIs), or whatever framework you choose, keep happiness as your north star and focus on these three goals to get far ahead quickly:
+Use a framework like Objectives and Key Results (OKRs) or Key Performance Indicator (KPIs) to introduce your customer service goals, keep happiness as your north star, and focus on these three goals to quickly get far ahead:

 1. Increase customer satisfaction